thefoxery/cmake.nvim/README.md

 In very early development.
 Public API may be subject to change etc. You know the drill!

-As soon as the plugin gets into a state where it may be more useful for the public, tags will be introduced to lock down certain aspects of stability.
+As soon as the plugin gets into a state where it may be more useful for the public, tags will be introduced to lock down certain stability.

-## requirements

-- Early commits had a dependency on Telescope which is now moved to a separate plugin (thefoxery/telescope-cmake.nvim)

-## limitations

-Parsing CMakeLists.txt files
-- variable expansion is currently limited to ${PROJECT_NAME}

 ## install